-The complete Fraser Cascade "Reporting Child Abuse Protocol" can be located in the Appendix section of this handbook.
+The complete Fraser Cascade "Reporting Child Abuse Protocol" See Appendix Pgs.
+34-41

-Child abuse, whether physical, sexual, or emotional, must be reported if a person has reasonable grounds to believe that a child is in need of protection.
+Child abuse, whether physical, sexual, or emotional, must be reported if a person has reasonable grounds to believe that a child needs protection.
 "Child" means a person under 19 years old and "in need of protection" means that a child is:

-- a) abused or neglected so that his/her safety or well-being is endangered; - b) abandoned; - c) deprived of necessary care through the death, absence or disability of his/her parent; - d) deprived of necessary medical attention, or - e) absent from his home in circumstances that endanger his/her safety or well-being.
+- a) abused or neglected so that his/her safety or well-being is endangered. - b) abandoned. - c) deprived of necessary care through the death, absence or disability of his/her parent. - d) deprived of necessary medical attention, or - e) absent from his home in circumstances that endanger his/her safety or well-being.

-The Ministry describes child abuse as being physical, sexual, or emotional action against a child by another person, often a parent or other care-giver.
+The Ministry describes child abuse as being physical, sexual, or emotional action against a child by another person, often a parent or other caregiver.
 Physical abuse is defined as any physical force or action which results in or may potentially result in, a non-accidental injury to a child and which exceeds reasonable discipline.
 Sexual abuse is defined as any sexual touching, sexual intercourse and sexual exploitation of a child.
 It may include any sexual behavior directed toward a child or the request by an abuser that a child perform sexual acts.
 Emotional abuse is defined as actively undermining a child's self-image, sense of worth and self-confidence.

-Teachers and other persons who have reasonable grounds to believe that a child is in need of protection shall report to the Ministry of Children and Families.
+Teachers and other people who have reasonable grounds to believe that a child needs protection shall report to the Ministry of Children and Families.
 This does not mean that you cannot discuss your immediate concerns with a person in whom you have confidence.
 This might mean the counsellor, or administrator, to whom you have prompt and ready access.
-But, you cannot transfer or delegate your duty to report if you have concluded that you have "reasonable grounds".
+But you cannot transfer or delegate your duty to report if you have concluded that you have "reasonable grounds".
 Reporting envelope available at the office.

 The law protects all who report suspected child abuse from any actions against them, unless the report is made maliciously or without reasonable grounds.
-BC Handbook copies are available in all schools. https://www2.gov.bc.ca/assets/gov/public-safety-and-emergency-services/public-safety/protecting-children/childabusepreventionhandbook serviceprovider.pdf
+BC Handbook copies are available in all schools, at:

+https://www2.gov.bc.ca/assets/gov/public-safety-and- emergency-services/public-safety/protecting-children/childabusepreventionhandbook_serviceprovider.pdf+